The Tien

 latest work is geared towards developing microphysiological systems

-("organs-on-a-chip") that model the interactions of vessels and
+("organs-on-a-chip") that model the interactions of vessels and non-vascular

-non-vascular tissue in human disease.
-We
+tissue in human disease.
+We have created

-towards vascular invasion, an obligate step in metastasis.
-These models provide a well-controlled system
+invasion, an obligate step in metastasis.

-for testing whether a particular element of the tumor microenvironment, such as
+particular element of the tumor microenvironment, such as interstitial flow or

-interstitial flow or the presence of adipose cells, alters the rate at which
+the presence of adipose cells, alters the rate at which tumor cells escape into

-We have also begun to develop vascularized models of human obesity,
+a nearby vessel.
+We have also begun to

-which can be used to understand the interplay between breast cancer, obesity,
+develop vascularized models of human obesity, which can be used to understand

-and vascular invasion.
+the interplay between breast cancer, obesity, and vascular invasion.

 MEMBERS (Current in bold)